 Now more than ever, the B2B marketer is responsible for a successful lead nurturing strategy.

 If you don’t, you risk making the divide between marketing qualified leads (MQLs) and sales qualified leads (SQLs) even greater than before – and no business can afford that.
-It’s why we’ve developed this lead nurturing strategy guide for 2019 with the top 4 lead nurturing strategies to adopt.
+It’s why we’ve developed this lead nurturing strategy guide, with the top 4 lead nurturing strategies to adopt.

 As the digital age progresses, nurturing sales leads into buyers has become more important to businesses worldwide.